-Indicators: Criteria and F Restrictions to Reception Conditions

-1. Does the law make material reception conditions to asylum seekers in the following stages of
+1. 1.
+Does the law make material reception conditions to asylum seekers in the following stages of

-the asylum procedure?
+sylum procedure?

 Regular procedure

 Dublin procedure

 Admissibility procedure

 Border procedure

 Accelerated procedure

 First appeal

 Onward appeal

 Subsequent application

-2. only asylum seekers who lack resources are entitled to
+2 .
+Is the re a requirement in the law tha at only asylum seekers who lack resources are entitled to

-material reception conditions?
+ial reception conditions? ∑lYes □ No

 Asylum seekers and other persons who cannot be expelled are not entitled to the same social benefits as citizens.
 In 2004, the Basic Care Agreement between the State and the federal provinces entered into force and has been implemented at national and provincial level.
 The agreement sets out the duties of the Federal State and the states and describes material reception conditions such as accommodation, food, health care, pocket money, clothes and school material, leisure activities, social and return assistance, by prescribing the amount for each.
-The law passed in June 2019 foresees that the new Federal Agency (BBU GmbH) is responsible for providing reception conditions (basic care) as of July 2020.
-The Ministry of Interior postponed the start of the activities of the Federal Agency by decree until December 2020.
-Thus, the BBU GmbH is in charge of providing Basic Care to asylum seekers during the admission procedure since 1 December 2020.